Asian stocks follow Wall St lower after Fed rates signal

 Four out of five stocks in the S&P 500 fell.
 Tech companies were the biggest drag on the market.
 Microsoft fell 3.8% and software maker Adobe shed 7.1%.

-In energy markets, benchmark U.S. crude lost 76 cents to $77.09 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost $1.09 to $76.77 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 86 cents to $77.85 on Wednesday.
-Brent crude, the price basis for international oils, sank 86 cents to $79.94 per barrel in London.
+Brent crude, the price basis for international oils, sank $1.15 to $79.65 per barrel in London.
 It rose 80 cents the previous session to $80.80.

 Credit: Koji Sasahara